bentoml/bentoctl-workshops/aws-lambda/2_deploy_bento/README.md

 ```
 This will show releavent information like the EndpointUrl, StackStatus,
 LastUpdatedTime etc. Make sure the StackStatus is in the `CREATE_COMPLETE`
-state, which implies a successfull deployment.
+state, which confirms a successfull deployment.

 ### 4. Test the endpoint

 Now that our model is running successfully on the cloud, lets make some
 requests to the endpoint.
 The URL for the lambda service is given by the `EndpointUrl`.
-We can use curl to sent the exact same request used in the previous step.
+We can use curl to sent the exact same request used in the previous step (1. build bento).
 ```
 curl \
 -X POST \